opencog/learn/scm/gram-class/README.md

 The other one is analogous, replacing 'nim' by the variable.
-The original `Section` can be uniquely and unambiguously reconstructed by plugging the word 'bar' in for the variable, and movig the head of the shape to the head of the `Section`.
+The original `Section` can be uniquely and unambiguously reconstructed by plugging the word 'bar' in for the variable, and moving the head of the shape to the head of the `Section`.
 Thus, the `CrossSection`s are just `Section`s rotated around, to place each of the words in the `Connector`s into the head position.
 This rotation of the `Connector`s into head position